-Craigavon: Animal cruelty hearing 'a case in the extreme'
+Craigavon: Siblings guilty of 'extreme' animal cruelty

 He too was found guilty of causing unnecessary suffering to an animal.

-He was found to have breached a disqualification order which had banned him from owning any animals.
+He was found to have breached a disqualification order.

-In handing down a probation order to Hannah Henry and a three-month suspended sentence to Mark Henry, the judge described the charges as a litany of the most horrible acts a human being can carry out.

-He added that it was beyond contemplation that it had been allowed to happen.
+The judge described the charges as a "litany of the most horrible acts a human being can carry out" and said it was "beyond contemplation" that it had been allowed to happen.

 Their father, Matron Henry, who lives at the same address and faces similar charges, will appear in court next month.